CleanTalk/phpbb3.1-3.2-antispam/README.md

-CleanTalk Antispam extension for phpbb v3.1.X & v3.2.X & v3.3.X .
+CleanTalk Anti-Spam extension for phpbb v3.1.X & v3.2.X & v3.3.X.
 ============================================

 ## How to install.